 - The County Auditor will update voter registration records in the Statewide Voter Registration System to reflect the newly established districts and precinct boundaries.
 This will ensure that all voters are voting in their correct precinct.
 Voters will be notified of this change by a direct mailing, through social media and from local news media outreach.

-Final Commissioner & Scott CWCD District Boundary Map
+Final Commissioner & Scott SWCD District Boundary Map

-At the April 19, 2022 County Board Meeting, the Scott County Board of Commissioners adopted the final Commissioner & Scott Soil and Water Conservation District boundaries as outlined in the map below:
+At the April 19, 2022 County Board meeting, the Scott County Board of Commissioners adopted the final Commissioner and Scott Soil and Water Conservation District (SWCD) boundaries as outlined in the map below:

 - The plan is divided into as many districts as it has members;